GerritCodeReview/plugins_gitiles/src/main/resources/+Documentation/config.md

 The Gitiles plugin for Gerrit allows you to list and browse all your Gerrit repositories using [Gitiles](http://code.google.com/p/gitiles).

-Once you have installed the plugin, run `java -jar gerrit.war init -d my-site` to configure Gitiles as your source browser for Gerrit, replacing gitweb.
 The plugin points Gitiles back at the running Gerrit server for things like Change-Id links, so you can be up and running with no additional configuration.
 If necessary, though, you can put additional Gitiles configuration in `etc/gitiles.config`.

+Gitiles now provides its own links through the weblinks extensions in Gerrit.
+If you upgrade from an older version of the Gitiles plugin, that uses the gitweb configuration in 'etc/gerrit.config', you will have to remove this section or the links will be in duplicate.

 Access Controls
 ---------------